yunabe/pysh/README.md

 Pysh provides the following features

-* You can use Python to write shell script!
+* You can use Python to write shell scripts!
 * Lines with `>` prefix are executed as shell command.
 * You can use Python variables and expressions in shell command.
 * Most of useful shell features like pipe, redirection,